leots/Arduino-PC-Monitor/README.md

 ![screenshot](images/ohm_options.png?raw=true)

+Also check "Run" in the "Remote Web Server" submenu.

 Setup a task in Task Scheduler to start the Python script silently:

 * Set the task to "Start a program"